fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
 GH repo has gone read-only, and now says "dead project".

-* :tada: :heavy_check_mark: [GangGo](https://git.feneas.org/ganggo/federation/issues/17)  - Seems to have settled on using [Go-Fed for AP federation](https://git.feneas.org/ganggo/activity).
+* [GangGo](https://git.feneas.org/ganggo/federation/issues/17)  - Seems to have settled on using [Go-Fed for AP federation](https://git.feneas.org/ganggo/activity).
 Developer has suspended development for the foreseeable future.

 * [MediaGoblin](https://issues.mediagoblin.org/ticket/5503) - streaming of any and all media files.
 Currently in "[unofficial retirement](https://news.ycombinator.com/item?id=19779594)".